symphonycms/wg/docs/working/understanding-xslt.markdown

 We’ll start by talking about that conceptual difference, then, in order to explain the unique approach that Symphony takes to templating.
 After that, I’ll outline the components involved in Symphony’s templating layer (which should be easy—there are only two), and then we’ll dive right into XSLT itself.
 That’s a book-length topic in its own right, but I’d like to teach you enough that you feel comfortable following along with the remainder of this book.
 A lot of Symphony’s punch comes straight from this wonderful templating language.
 Once we’ve gotten through all that, we’ll finish up by writing the templates that will give your new blog a face, even if it’s a fairly plain one.

-type="note"
+> ###### Note
+>

-Until now, I’ve tried to avoid making too many assumptions about how much web development experience you have.
+> Until now, I’ve tried to avoid making too many assumptions about how much web development experience you have.
 This is the exception.
 I need to be able to trust that you know at least the basics of HTML.
 If you don’t, I worry that this chapter might be a bit overwhelming for you.
+>
-If you’re not confident in your HTML knowledge or think you could use a refresher (or if you’ve never even heard of HTML and at first glance figured it was a leftist political party in Honduras), then it’s probably a good idea to set this book aside for a day and read through a quick introduction to HTML.
+> If you’re not confident in your HTML knowledge or think you could use a refresher (or if you’ve never even heard of HTML and at first glance figured it was a leftist political party in Honduras), then it’s probably a good idea to set this book aside for a day and read through a quick introduction to HTML.
 The folks at http://htmldog.com have an excellent HTML Beginner tutorial.

 Before we get started exploring Symphony’s templating layer, though, let’s try a sample exercise to get your feet wet.